jameskilbynet/jkcoukblog/docs/WARP.md

 - Used for incremental spell checking
 - Tracked in git to persist state

+### `/.indexnow_key`
+- UUID-based API key for IndexNow protocol
+- Auto-generated on first run
+- Tracked in git for persistence across builds

+### `/indexnow-submission.json`
+- Submission history log (last 30 submissions)
+- Contains timestamps, URLs submitted, and response codes
+- Used for monitoring and troubleshooting

 ### `/workers/`
 - Cloudflare Workers scripts (if any)
 - See `wrangler.toml` for configuration